66,395 bells

 » Where is the adoption page?

 The adoption page can be found here.
-However, only new members (those two weeks old or younger) can see what is on this page; otherwise other members don't have access to this.
+Only new members (those two weeks old or younger) can see what is on this page; other members don't have access to this.
 The Adoption page is for those new members looking for help to get adopted by a Scout.

 » What if I don't agree with a certain rule?